oluwadami123/Coffee-Sales-Analysis-with-Excel/README.md

 ![Top 5 Customer Sales](https://github.com/oluwadami123/Coffee-Sales-Dashboard-with-Excel/assets/105118910/314b9a5d-d705-47f1-8b0d-4c74778d7761)

+Looking at this chart, Allis Wilmore is the customer with the highest sales with the value of $317 in total and he's from the United States which correlates with the total sales by country.

 ### Total Sales by Country

 ![Sales by Country](https://github.com/oluwadami123/Coffee-Sales-Dashboard-with-Excel/assets/105118910/3960861a-0eb7-4daf-a87c-c550980b4a42)

+The united States is the County with the highest sales which correlates with the top 5 cutomers wiht the highest sales.

 ### Total Sales of the Coffee Overtime

 ![Total SalesOver Time](https://github.com/oluwadami123/Coffee-Sales-Dashboard-with-Excel/assets/105118910/3b19ccbc-7a59-4c08-abd3-1a2c1dc5eff1)

+We can identify the trend of each type of Coffee across the years, filtered by the Roast Type Names, Sizes, and loyalty Cards.

 ### Order Dates(2019 - 2022)